 The proliferation of users, devices, and applications at the branch has led to three major security challenges.
-The increased number ofusers has led to an increased threat surface.
-According to recent Google Research, 89% of consumers use smart phones while shoppingin stores.
-The increase in number of devices has led to an increased threat sophistication, as each update and refresh of a device leadsto new attack methods and new capabilities to exploit.
+The increased number of users has led to an increased threat surface.
+According to recent Google Research, 89% of consumers use smartphones while shopping in stores.
+The increase in the number of devices has led to increased threat sophistication, as each update and refresh of a device leads to new attack methods and new capabilities to exploit.

 The increase in applications has increased the complexity of mitigation as bandwidth usage is heightened and time to resolve attacks significantly increases.
-The branch is becoming the center of focus for digitisation, but it is also becoming the center of focus for advanced targeted threats.
+The branch is becoming the centre of focus for digitisation, but it is also becoming the centre of focus for advanced targeted threats.
 30% of such threats specifically target branch offices as an entry point.

 Another change at the branch that has led to security challenges is the increased use of direct internet access, or DIA.
-To meet theincreasing demands of bandwidth at the branch, enterprises are enabling DIA, which, with certain internet-bound traffic or public cloud traffic from the branch, can be routed directly to the internet.
+To meet the increasing demands of bandwidth at the branch, enterprises are enabling DIA, which, with certain Internet-bound traffic or public cloud traffic from the branch, can be routed directly to the internet.
 DIA helps reduce IT spending, ensure better application experiences, and provide guest Wi-Fi at the branch.
-However, traditional network and web security in the headquarters are unable to protect the direct-to-internet traffic, and organizations have limited visibility and control for sensitive data and applications in the cloud.
+However, traditional network and web security in the headquarters are unable to protect the direct-to-internet traffic, and organisations have limited visibility and control for sensitive data and applications in the cloud.

 Cisco Umbrella provides solutions for these challenges.
 Umbrella is a subscription-based model and the fastest and easiest way to protect all your view users in minutes.
 Because it is delivered from the cloud, there is no hardware to install or software to manually update.